 AND it is a never ending ethical bind for doctors.

 If your administration thinks you can run your practice like Disney and maintain 100% Patient Satisfaction, I know you are feeling inappropriate pressure to make everyone happy.

-The problem with comparing a visit to my healthcare provider and
+The problem with comparing a visit to my healthcare provider to other customer experiences like:

 - a massage

 - or a meal

 They are not comparable ... for heaven's sake.

 If you think you can run a healthcare organization like Disney, you are setting up a battle between Patient Satisfaction on one side and Quality and Safety on the other.